kanagha/RSSFeedSubscriberDynamic/README.md

 4) Once channels are defined, a user can create a websocket endpoint one for each of the channelId.
 5) The application starts scheduling jobs inorder to fetch latest feeds for the urls associated with the channelId at a preconfigured interval.

+Calling webservice endpoints:
+1) Create user
+2) Create channels for each user
+3) Subscribe to websocketendpoint for a given channel